September and October, 2016

 Checking in with the hotel voucher produced a breakfast voucher in return.
 For some reason I received 2 separate vouchers.
 After a quick bite to eat from the impressive buffet breakfast, I finally entered my room at 7:30 am.
 Everything is provided in the room.
 Also very thick blackout curtains conducive to sleep.
 I could not sleep – overtired.

 A long-needed hot shower then laid my weary head on the fluffy pillow.
-I laid horizontal for about 2 hours tossing and turning.
-Hard to sleep with doors slamming, people speaking loudly, and sounded as if a bunch of hungry wilder beast was approaching from the Serengeti!
+I laid horizontal for about two hours tossing and turning.

 Before leaving Dubai airport, Emirates advised: “passengers would get a wake-up call at 12:00 pm for a 12:20 pm return shuttle bus from hotels to the airport.
 Do not miss this shuttle bus”.
 This is the other reason I could not sleep.